-OmniTRANS is described as an integrated development platform for multi-modal transport modelling.
+modelling.
 The OmniTRANS framework is developed to allow easy multi-class and multi-modal traffic modelling, which are among its main strengths in comparison to other macroscopic models.
 OmniTRANS has a long track record in static modelling.
-In the past decade the ability for dynamic modelling was also included through the MaDAM assignment model.
+In recent years the ability for dynamic modelling was also introduced with the StreamLine dynamic traffic assignment model.
 Custom modelling and analysis is possible through open access scripting.
 Furthermore the software is includes a wide range of functionalities which allow for fast and in-depth analysis of results.
 OmniTRANS is currently the leading macroscopic modelling platform in The Netherlands